coreqode/meshgraphnet_pytorch/README.md

-# meshgraphnet_pytorch
+# MGN_PyTorch
-Pytorch Implementation of the meshgraphnets
+Pytorch implementation of the Meshgraphnets